apify/apify-cli/README.md

 ## `apify actor:set-value KEY [VALUE]`

-Set record into the default KeyValueStore associated with the actor run.
+Sets or removes record into the default KeyValueStore associated with the actor run.

 ```
 USAGE